 What are deepfakes and synthetic media?

 Deepfakes are new forms of audiovisual manipulation that allow people to create realistic simulations of someone’s face, voice or actions.
 They enable people to make it seem like someone said or did something they didn’t or an event happened that never occurred.
-They are getting easier to make, requiring fewer source images to build them, and they are increasingly being commercialized.
-Currently, deepfakes overwhelmingly impact women because they’re used to create non-consensual sexual images and videos with a specific person’s face.
+They are getting easier to make, requiring fewer source images to build them, and the tools to create them are increasingly being commercialized.
+Currently, deepfakes disproportionately impact women because they’re used to create non-consensual sexual images and videos with a specific person’s face.
 But there are fears deepfakes will have a broader impact across society, business and politics as well as in human rights investigations, newsgathering and verification processes.

 Deepfakes are just one development within a family of artificial intelligence (AI)-enabled techniques for synthetic media generation.
-This set of tools and techniques enable the creation of realistic representations of people doing or saying things they never did, realistic creation of people/objects that never existed, or of events that never happened.
+This set of tools and techniques enable the creation of realistic representations of people doing or saying things they never did, realistic creation of people and objects that never existed, or of events that never happened.

 Synthetic media technology currently enables these forms of manipulation: